-Why doesn’t Naturally Safe Cosmetics stock products with Phenoxyethanol?
+Why does Naturally Safe Cosmetics prefer not to stock products with Phenoxyethanol if possible?

 Firstly, I have to acknowledge that any cosmetic product that contains water needs a preservative to prevent the growth of bacteria, yeast and mould – no-one wants bacteria in their products!
 There are many choices available to manufacturers when it comes to preservatives and, at the end of the day, all preservatives must have some toxic effect on living organisms, otherwise they would not be effective preservatives.7

 Also, while some preservatives are food grade and generally regarded as safe (GRAS) worldwide, even these are restricted.